 - Aluminum foil placed in strategic places, such as countertops, may keep your cat from jumping up.
 Cats hate the sound and the feel of aluminum foil under their toes.

 - Red pepper sprinkled around a flower bed is said to keep neighborhood cats away.
 It combines well with citrus peels.

 - Use specialty products.
 Bitter apple, found online and in pet stores, is a nasty-tasting substance.
-Applied on plants or other areas where kitty chews and shouldn't, will break that habit quickly.
+It can be applied to plants or other areas where kitty chews and shouldn't.

 - Get vocal.
 If kitty becomes too rough in a play session, yell, 'ouch' and walk away.
 He will soon connect his roughness with the curtailment of an enjoyable play session.

 - Give him a time out.
-Time out works for kittens, as well as kids.
+Timeouts works for kittens, as well as kids.
 If he's playing too rough, gently but firmly put him in another room and close the door.
 Let him out in about 20 minutes.